 How Much Perfume to Apply to Smell Really Good

-I love the way my fragrance communicates as much about me, as my voice and smile, and I find it so ensuring to speak well of me.
+I love the way my fragrance communicates as my voice and smile.
+It speaks well of me.
 But who would have thought there would be so much to say about applying fragrance?

 Perfume icon Coco Chanel famously said that,

 “A women who doesn't wear perfume has no future.
 I don't understand how a woman can leave the house without fixing herself up a little - if only out of politeness.
 And then, you never know, maybe that's the day she has a date with destiny.
 And it's best to be as pretty as possible for destiny.”

 Beautifully exaggerated.
 Sounds a fantasy, or a dream.
 But Coco has a point.
 It's what women need to add a little bit of elegance to what is ordinary.

 Wearing perfume with a smell that's "just right" can make a difference.
 Do you want a few tips on how much perfume to apply and be irresistible for the rest of your life?"

 How much perfume to apply is perplexing, but getting it right is the way to smell really good.
 Whether you apply it with the fingers or a spray, applying just right is enough to go a long way.
 Spread fragrance on the pressure points of the upper body for best results, or apply right after bath where the skin pores are still open.